Is Anxiety Treatable?

 By increasing levels of these neurotransmitters through various actions, anti-anxiety medications may restore balance and reduce anxiety symptoms.

-Talk therapy has been extensively supported by research as an effective treatment option for anxiety disorders, with cognitive behavioral therapy (CBT) in particular as one of the most research-backed and effective approaches.
-The modality a therapist utilizes will often depend on the anxiety disorder present.
+Talk therapy has been extensively supported by research as an effective treatment option for anxiety disorders, with cognitive behavioral therapy in particular as one of the most research-backed and effective approaches.
+The modality a therapist utilizes will often depend on the anxiety disorder that is present.
 For example, when treating anxiety related to a specific phobia, a professional may utilize exposure therapy.
 Other commonly used therapeutic methods for treating anxiety disorders include acceptance and commitment therapy, psychodynamic therapy, and dialectical behavior therapy.

 By taking the time to talk through our problems and understand our thoughts and feelings, we may experience improved mental health, potentially leading to a more positive outlook on life.
 Therapists can help people with anxiety disorders not only address unpleasant feelings but also develop healthy coping strategies and identify potential sources of their symptoms.
 Therapy can also provide an individual with the opportunity to address other mental health conditions.
 Common comorbidities with panic disorder, for example, include depressive disorders, bipolar disorder, and other anxiety disorders.